gilleon/ecoTrack/README.md

 The Material Design implementation includes elevated cards for content grouping, floating action buttons for primary actions like logging eco-activities, and a comprehensive color palette that reflects nature themes.
 Typography follows Material Design's type scale with custom weights optimized for outdoor readability, ensuring important information remains visible even in challenging lighting conditions.

 Interactive elements like buttons, inputs, and navigation components utilize Material Design's state system with proper focus indicators, ripple effects, and accessibility features.
 The design system maintains consistency across all screens while allowing for contextual adaptations, such as high-contrast modes for outdoor use and simplified interfaces for quick action logging during hikes.

+The app now features a complete theme system with light and dark mode support, ensuring optimal visibility in various outdoor lighting conditions.
+The dynamic units system allows users to choose between Imperial (pounds) and Metric (kilograms) measurements, with automatic conversion throughout the application.

 ---